Texas Turning Wood For Sale

 Oaks - The Oaks that I have available are native Texas Live Oak and Water Oak.
 The strong grain patterns and oak "rays" in these pieces are frequently beautiful.
 The Live Oak in particular frequently contains areas of a unique, very "wavy" and tightly contorted grain pattern.

 Other Texas Wood - This section contains woods that are native or common in Texas but which we do not routinely have access to and only occasionally have in smaller quantities.
 These also include woods that are not commonly used in local woodworking but which, in individual trees, we feel are attractive enough to mill and offer for your woodturning.
-This listing commonly includes species such as Texas Black Walnut, Texas Ash, Hackberry, Cypress, Elm and some fruitwoods.
+This listing commonly includes species such as Texas Sweet Gum, Texas Ash, Hackberry, Cypress, Elm and some fruitwoods.

 "Foreign" Wood - I occasionally have access to trees that are not classic Texas trees, or that were not necessarily harvested in Texas.
 If they are not from Texas, they are foreign to me!
 These foreign trees include some imported for landscape use - such as Chinese Elm, Redbud, Arizona Ash and Crepe Myrtle - and some recovered from Louisiana and Mississippi after the recent Hurricanes.
 These trees have provided unique pieces of turning wood and some are included here.